Information current 6 August 2020

-TEQ, in partnership with the Department of State Development, Tourism and Innovation and Queensland Tourism Industry Council (QTIC) hosted an industry update for tourism and events businesses on Friday, 15 May 2020.
-In the recording from the session, hear from:
+15 May 2020 - TEQ, in partnership with the Department of State Development, Tourism and Innovation and Queensland Tourism Industry Council (QTIC) hosted a live industry update for tourism and events businesses.
+A dedicated page has been established to address the hundreds of questions raised during the session, and also lists where in the recording you can skip forward to in order to listen to each speaker.

 30 April - TEQ Board member James Dixon talks about what it might look like coming out the other side from an operator's perspective.
 He considers some of the impacts of social distancing, future changes to the distribution system and the opportunities that the domestic market have to offer.